 It is rare when a new piece of software becomes instantly indispensable for legal practitioners.
-The release of Adobe Acrobat 8 Professional on November 2 marked just such an occasion.
+The release of Adobe Acrobat 8 Professional marked just such an occasion.
 Attorneys, paralegals, eDiscovery specialists, knowledge managers, document librarians - any legal professional who deals with the creation, organization or archiving of legal documents will find a feature in Acrobat 8 that will make their lives easier and improve the quality of their work.
 Acrobat 8 will also help legal professionals protect client information and prevent the exposure of legal strategies and other work product.

 Acrobat 8's utility comes at a cost, however.
 Adobe estimates that a new, single-user version of Acrobat 8 Professional will come in at around $449, while an upgrade from a previous version will cost about $159.
 Across an entire practice or enterprise, this could add up to a substantial expense.
 There are also the matters of disk space and memory to consider: a fully installed version of Acrobat 8 takes up roughly 550 megabytes of space on a user's hard drive; and the program consumes 50 megs of memory upon initialization - before any documents are even loaded.

 These costs might outweigh the benefits of the program for some, but others might be too busy drooling over the new features to care.
 Let's take a look at the enticements Acrobat 8 possesses, shall we?

 One of the greatest pitfalls for legal professionals working with PDFs has been the difficulties with redaction.
 There are many high-profile examples of cases where "redacted" material in a PDF was still easily accessible by the public.
 Methods to prevent such exposures added time-consuming steps to projects, and often resulted in the loss of important functionality.